MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Cross-device Search Query History suggestions.** The existing Search Query suggestions are enhanced with cross-device query history in both Recent Searches and browser searches for enterprise users who have enabled Edge Sync across devices/browsers.
 From now on Edge will give you the relevant query history suggestions that you used for previous searches, regardless of where you did it.
-You can always trust Edge to help you quickly re-find the information that you've accessed before.
+You can always trust Edge to help you quickly re-find the information that you accessed before.

+- **Enterprise secure AI controls in the Microsoft Edge management service.** The Microsoft Edge management service now provides a new dedicated space for admins to manage all AI-related policies in the Edge browser.
+This helps enhance security and productivity for managed users and devices.

 ## Version 124.0.2478.10: March 28, 2024